cosimg/cosimg.github.io/_posts/2019-10-30-publications.markdown

 The third publication in the Occasional Papers series will provide the rules for CoSimG's gamefied Kriegsspiel, *Pluie de Balles*; for more information see [here](https://cosimg.github.io/2019/11/02/classroom-simulations.html) and [here (external link)](https://analoggamestudies.org/2018/09/pluie-de-balles-complex-wargames-in-the-classroom/).

-**Other Publications on conflict simulation by members of the Conflict Simulation Group:**
+**Other Publications on conflict simulation and related topics by members of the Conflict Simulation Group:**

+- Wintjes, J. (2023).
+'They got it all wrong!' - Victorian War Fiction and the First World War. [*British Journal for Military History* 9.3, 41-61](https://bjmh.gold.ac.uk/index.php/bjmh/article/view/1737/1848).

 - Wintjes, J. (2022).
 A School for War – A Brief History of the Prussian Kriegsspiel, in: C. Turnitsa/C. Blais/A. Tolk (eds.). *Simulation and Wargaming*, Hoboken: Wiley,  25-64.